-When you want coffee, this is the best way to enjoy it!
-This keto bulletproof coffee recipe is a boost of healthy fats your body needs.
+When you want a keto coffee, this is the best way to have it!
+This bulletproof coffee recipe is a boost of healthy fats your body needs on a ketogenic diet.

-Have you heard of bulletproof coffee?
+Have you heard of people putting butter or oil in their coffee?
 It’s a way of drinking coffee and getting a boost of healthy fats at the same time.
 The idea is that it helps you consume the fats and nutrients your body needs without having to eat an entire meal (or make a separate shake).

 This recipe is so tasty, and there are lots of ways you can customize it too!